maxcom/lor-jamwiki/README_FIRST.txt

     prompt> ant

     Other ant targets included in the build file are:
-        "javadoc" - creates a javadoc set for the VQWiki source code.
+        "javadoc" - creates a javadoc set for the JMWiki source code.
         "compile" - only compiles the source code "test"    - runs the unit tests
         "clean"   - removes all build artifacts